 I found the Madeleine pan at Sur la Table.
 They had two Madeleine pans with two sizes of the shell molds.
 I bought the pan that offered the larger sized shells.
 That’s the size we used at school.

-I hope you won’t let the word “French” intimidate, and you give this Madeleine Recipe a try.
+I hope you won’t let the word “French” intimidate, and you give this lemon Madeleines Recipe a try.
 It’s very rewarding, very manageable and and these small cakes are a fresh tasting dessert.

-I Hope you give this Madeleine recipe a try, and if you do, please come back and give the recipe a star rating.
+Once you make this recipe please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

 Madeleines come in many flavors, so if you’ve made them and flavored them in a unique way, let me know, I’d love to give them a try.